Clear coat damage will mean different things to different people.

 Can Clear Coat Flaking be Repaired: No. If you are following along as I highlight the many types of clear coat damages, you might have guessed this is un-repairable.

 A true repair on flaking clear coat is repaint.
-There is no magic product that can be applied to, or over the flaking clear coat that would be any kind of actual fix.
+There is no magic product that can be applied over the flaking clear coat that would be any kind of actual fix.

-Not only is every isolated deep scratch like this unique from any other scratch, but the length of the scratch will prove inconsistent in depth and/or width of the scratch.
+Not only is every isolated deep scratch like this unique from any other scratch, but the length of the scratch, along with an inconsistent depth and/or width of the scratch will be unique.

 Can Clear Coat Scratches be Repaired: Yes.
 But as a case by case.

-When it comes to fixing clear coat scratches, you have numerous strategies that will prove effective, but ultimately you will not know what is possible until you attempt a repair on this type of clear coat damage.
+When it comes to fixing clear coat scratches, you have numerous strategies that will prove effective, but ultimately you will not know what is possible until you attempt this type of clear coat damage repair.

-Most people want the easiest fix possible and are not looking for perfection when it comes to their daily driver.
-Based on the specific problem of your clear coat will determine the type of options as to improving the overall look of your car.
+Most people want the easiest fix possible and aren't looking for perfection when it comes to their daily driver.
+Based on the specifics of your clear coat damage and the options based on your clear coat damage, will determine what "good enough" ends up looking like.

 This is an extreme example of what most car owners would call clear coat oxidation.
 Even though this clear coat remains mostly intact, it has burned out to the point where traditional clear coat restoration methods would not work (buffing with compound or polish).